Renewing Your Church: Reset, Refocus, Restructure – Christianity Today

 I Do Not Think It Means What You Think It Means (Coming Soon)

 It’s tempting and all-too-common: find a verse or two that “speaks to you” and run with it.
 Trouble is that’s a good way to completely misunderstand what God’s actually saying in his word.
 This book looks at 8 verses that are frequently misquoted, misunderstood, and misapplied and tries to give the reader a framework for avoiding such mistakes in the future.
-Should be out February 2019.
+May 2019.

 The King’s Sermon

-A collection of my sermons on Jesus’ Sermon on the Mount.
+A reflection on Jesus’ Sermon on the Mount.
 You can read the introduction below and check it out on Amazon here.

 “The most famous preacher ever.